Azimi Daim

-Dato' Azimi Daim is a Malaysian politician who served as Member of the Kedah State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under former Menteris Besar Syed Razak Syed Zain Barakbah and Mahdzir Khalid and Member of the Kedah State Legislative Assembly (MLA) for Bandar Baharu from March 2004 to March 2008.
+Dato' Azimi bin Daim is a Malaysian politician who served as Member of the Kedah State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under former Menteris Besar Syed Razak Syed Zain Barakbah and Mahdzir Khalid and Member of the Kedah State Legislative Assembly (MLA) for Bandar Baharu from March 2004 to March 2008.
 He is a member of the Homeland Fighters' Party (PEJUANG) and was a member of the Malaysian United Indigenous Party (BERSATU), a component party of the ruling Perikatan Nasional (PN) and formerly Pakatan Harapan (PH) coalitions and the United Malays National Organisation (UMNO), a component party of the ruling BN coalition.
 He served as Deputy Permanent Chairman of BERSATU from December 2017 to August 2020.

 Azimi was born on 22 April 1964 in Sungai Petani, Kedah.
 He graduated from Universiti Teknologi MARA and also studied at University of Hartford.

 Before joining BERSATU at its inception in 2016, Azimi was a Supreme Council Member (2000-2003) and Information Chief of the Youth wing of the United Malays National Organisation (UMNO).
 He was formerly the Political Secretary of the Kedah Menteri Besar and Kedah state executive councillors.
-He was also the former Kedah State Legislative Assemblyman for Bandar Baharu from 2004 to 2008.He was appointed as the Deputy Permanent Chairman of BERSATU during the party General Assembly at Shah Alam on 30 December 2017.
+He was also the former Kedah State Legislative Assemblyman for Bandar Baharu from 2004 to 2008.
+He was appointed as the Deputy Permanent Chairman of BERSATU during the party General Assembly at Shah Alam on 30 December 2017.